Can also check out what the Dreamcatcher Hill Puppies and Rescue family has done in the past years (2017, 2018, 2019, 2020)*.

 Things have changed a lot over the summer until now.
 Mali didn’t work here more then a few months.
 Kim has been working about every other week to help with paperwork.
 Mike and Brandy moved to Gilispie, but he works part time, 4, or 5 days a week.
 Maddi and sometimes her sister come to help a few times a week.
 Keith, my grown son, has been helping out whenever I am unable to cover for people not showing up to work plus he has started working on the new dog kennel again.
 Mike also help with construction and whoever else they can get to help.
 With having 3 or 4 kids at all times since May, only 1 of which wants to help regularly, (only 9 years old,) it is hard for me to keep up if we don’t have regular outside help!

 We went on a first family vacation in June.
 Drove all the way to Washington state in a mini van with 4 kids!
 Anyone with kids can probably imagine the car ride, but not likely the full extent of having 2 sets of siblings who all could have used Nanny 911’s help!
 We stoped overnight at various places for sight-seeing on the way there, and on the way back.
 We got to see SO many things it was well worth it.
 I really need to do a photo album for each of them.
 Yellowstone was closed due to flooding.
 I had really wanted them to see the geysers.
 That was a disappointment, but the buffalo we saw in another park was great.
 Art was able to walk a bit at that time still, so he was able to see some of it.
-He would rest when I took the kids swimming, or into some of the museums.
+He would rest in the motel rooms when I took the kids swimming, or into some of the museums.
 We stopped at one of the badlands overlooks.
 The kids were much more interested in the little wild bunnies that were hopping under the raised walkway.
 It was quite an experience.
 After getting home I dont think any of us wanted to get into the van again!
 The kids keep asking about another trip and if I mention driving they say no lets fly!
 Its all so costly we won’t be going anywhere as a family for quite awhile.
 Hope to fly with really cheap ticket deals to FL to visit my oldest daughter and only taking 1 kiddo come with me.